nicolasdanelon/UnofficialDocs/source/reference/snippets.rst

 Compatibility with Textmate
 ***************************

-Sublime Text snippets generally are compatible with Textmate snippets.
+Generally, Sublime Text snippets are compatible with Textmate snippets.

 File Format
 ***********